oasis-tcs/odata-vocabularies/examples/README.md

 ## [Recursive Hierarchies](Org.OData.Aggregation.V1.RecursiveHierarchy.md)

-Example data for the section about recursive hierarchies in the [OData-Aggr] specification.
+Example model for the section about recursive hierarchies in the [OData-Aggr] specification.